Control sleep behavior based on your battery level

 Features

-- Insomnia feature in Menu Item to keep your Mac awake
+- Insomnia mode to keep your Mac awake when needed.

-- Timed insomnia.
-Keep your Mac awake only for a time
+- Timed Insomnia to keep your Mac awake for a limited period.

-- Runs as a application not a preference pane
+- Runs as an app, not a preference pane.

 Downloads